Ed's MIG Gas Weld Reality, Tips and Gas Facts. Part 2.

 COUGAR SG PULSAR

-Examine the typical MIG gas mix lists above and then in this picture, examine the way gas mixes and cylinders should be presented to a weld shop.
+Examine the typical MIG gas mix lists above and then in this picture, examine the way Ed used to present gas mixes to his companies customers.

-These gas recommendations discussed in these two sections, are directed at getting the weld confusion out of global MIG gas selection.
-I know the gas mixes I developed or recommend are honest, cost effective and will provide you with real world weld / metallurgical benefits.
+The gas mixes I developed and my MIG gas recommendations are directed at getting the bovine fecal matter and MIG weld process confusion out of global MIG gas selection.
+I know the gas mixes I developed or recommend are honest, cost effective and will provide you with real world weld quality, productivity and metallurgical benefits.
 If your gas supplier states they cannot provide one of these honest mixes, then you may want to consider changing the gas supplier.

 A message to industrial gas manufacturers & weld distributors.